DF-3A

-The DF-3A (NATO: CSS-2) is a Chinese liquid-fueled, single-stage, nuclear medium-range ballistic missile that entered service in 1971.
+The DF-3A (NATO: CSS-2) is a Chinese liquid-fueled, single-stage, nuclear-capable intermediate-range ballistic missile.
+It entered service with the People's Liberation Army Rocket Force in 1971, and its units were fully converted to the DF-21 by 2014.

 In 1988 China sold several dozen (reportedly between 36 and 60) DF-3A missiles to Saudi Arabia.
 Saudi Arabia publicly displayed them for the first time in 2014.

 History

 Deployment of the missile began in 1971, reaching a peak of 110 by 1984, then shrinking to 50 in 1993.
 It was estimated by the U.S. DoD that there were 17 missiles and 10 launchers in operation as of 2010 under a single brigade.
 By May 2014, it appeared that the last unit operating the DF-3A completed conversion to the DF-21 missile from satellite photos of changes to the launch unit site.